Travel and reimbursment

 Travel settlement

-Travel expense reports are created in the self-service portal or the DFØ app.
+Travel expense claims are created in the self-service portal or the DFØ app.

 Printvennlig innhold: Business trips